coughingmouse/p-layout/README.md

 * How can I try this?

 For Windows, I uploaded the layout I've made with Microsoft Keyboard Layout Creator, a downloadable app.
 Download the repository as a zip file and open p_en folder.
 You should see an executable file.
+Note that spacebar cannot be used for non-space letters without using IME, which MKLC is not for, so the underscore is placed under the escape key.
+Non-breaking space is not used because when I tried mapping it to shift + space, it caused error everywhere, not just in codes.

 On Mac, I may upload the layout I made with Ukelele.
 Until then, the only way is to make it yourself.

-For Linux and BSDs, I [uploaded](https://github.com/coughingmouse/p-layout-linux) the thingy I now use to install the Qwerpy layout.
-Note that as of 2021-11-16, only the English version is usable.
-I did not test it on BSDs so it will likely not work.
+For Linux and BSDs, I [uploaded](https://github.com/coughingmouse/p-layout-linux) the thingy I now use to install the layout.

 ## Possible future modifications
 The possition of [] and {} may be swapped in the future.